 4. Tedious updating

 Another element of using PDFs to publish online documents is the slow process of updating of URLs and links to your document when you make changes to the document.

-Particularly those who have large product catalogs that they want to provide digitally, experience lengthy work processes to update the link to product IDs which cannot be automated with the use of PDFs.
+Particularly those that have large product catalogs, that want to provide digitally, experience lengthy work processes to update the link to product IDs which cannot be automated with the use of PDFs.

 5. Slow download time

-In relation to above, also comes an often slow download time, if the PDF is very large.
+In relation to the above, if the PDF is very large, it comes with a slow download time.
 As time is money, it can be frustrating to wait for the PDF to actually appear on the screen.

 6. Lack of analytics